-McConnell says GOP lacks votes to block impeachment witnesses, as Bolton book throws trial script into doubt
+McConnell says GOP doesn't have votes yet to block impeachment witnesses, as Bolton book disrupts trial script

 “If you call John Bolton, we’re calling everybody,” Graham said.

-Fox News' Jason Donner, Liz Friden, Chad Pergram and Fox Business' Hillary Vaughn contributed to this report.
+Fox News' Jason Donner, Mike Emanuel, Liz Friden, Chad Pergram and Fox Business’ Hillary Vaughn contributed to this report.